Universal-Team/Sim2Editor/Features-List.md

 - [x] Add an Item to your House.
 - [x] Remove an Item from your House.

+### Minigame Editor
+- [x] Edit the Level of the active minigame.
+(NOTE: This will also set it to the Settings for the Minigames menu).
+- [x] Edit played today flag.

 ## NDS (The Sims 2 Version)

 ### General Editor